IBM-Cloud/docs/services/application_services.md

 ---

 copyright:
-  years: 2015, 2016
+  years: 2016
+lastupdated: "2016-11-03"

 ---

 {:shortdesc: .shortdesc}

 # Application Services
 {: #app_services}

-*Last updated: 28 January 2016*
-{: .last-updated}

 Use these services to add or remove features rapidly while you develop web applications in the cloud.
 You can also simplify management tasks, and organize your business processes and rules.
 {:shortdesc}